juliangruber/review/README.md

 ---

-Windows doesn't like single quote marks (thanks [@jdarling](https://github.com/jdarling) for pointing this out) so you can only use double quotes:
+For Windows users: Windows doesn't like single quote marks (thanks [@jdarling](https://github.com/jdarling) for pointing this out) so you can only use double quotes:

 ```bash
 review --sites="{\"google\":\"http://google.com\",\"facebook\":\"http://facebook.com\"}" --resolutions="[\"1280x1024\", \"1900x1600\", \"800x600\"]"